CatboyDevs/Game/README.md

-download master and export with winrar
+download master and export with winrar or other unzipper

 ensure all folders are there